-The Royal Australian Air Force F/A-18F Super Hornet gives Australia an upgraded air combat capability for both air-to-air and air-to-ground mission until the full introduction into service of the F-35 Lightning II Joint Strike Fighter (JSF).
+The Royal Australian Air Force F/A-18F Super Hornet fleet gives Australia an upgraded air combat capability for both air-to-air and air-to-ground mission until the full introduction into service of the F-35 Lightning II

-The F/A-18F Super Hornets are larger than the classic model with many detail improvements.
-The aircraft's increased wing area allows them to carry more stores further on their extra hardpoints.
-They are easily recognised by their rectangular air intakes.
+The F/A-18F Super Hornets are larger than the F/A-18A/B Hornets.
+The aircraft's increased wing area allows them to carry more stores on their extra hardpoints.

 Super Hornet flying operations and noise information at RAAF Base Amberley.